Hartismere School

 Cultural Enrichment

 Our students take part in a programme of cultural enrichment activities, designed to broaden and deepen their understanding of our society (and their role in it), its culture, politics and diversity.
 Students attend a programme of lectures which are given by staff and visiting speakers on topics as diverse as film and media censorship, the UK economy and the importance of sleep.
 It gives students a taste of university life and university teaching methods as well as an opportunity to consider and engage with challenging ideas and issues.
-We want to challenge their thinking and to encourage them to ask questions.

 The Extended Project Qualification